AlloyCI/alloy_ci/README.md

 CI runner is tightly coupled with GitLab, so it is not possible to use one of these runners from a GitHub codebase.

-With Alloy you will be able to register a GitLab CI runner to the platform, connect it to one of your GitHub's repositories, and have it run your CI and CD pipelines.
+With AlloyCI you will be able to register a GitLab CI runner to the platform, connect it to one of your GitHub's repositories, and have it run your CI and CD pipelines.

-Alloy will report the status sent to the runner to your pull requests and branches, so you can always know their status, just like any other CI service.
+AlloyCI will report the status of your pipelines to your pull requests and branches, so you can always know their status, just like any other CI service.

-## Installation

-### Heroku

-### Docker

-### Manual

 ## Goals